 - Why is bamboo toilet paper so expensive?

 - Why and how to go toilet paper free

 Is bamboo toilet paper environmentally friendly?

-The best bamboo toilet paper is fragrance free and hypoallergenic as well as being panda friendly.
+The best bamboo toilet paper is also fragrance-free and hypoallergenic as well as being panda friendly.

 Is bamboo toilet paper septic safe?

 Bamboo toilet paper dissolves easily when it is in contact with the type of bacteria and fungus that is found in your septic tank.
-It drops down to the bottom as any other toilet paper would do and then quickly becomes a sludge.
+It drops down to the bottom of the tank and then quickly becomes a sludge.

 The biggest reason for the high price of bamboo toilet paper is scale.
 It is not nearly as big an industry as traditional toilet paper and the companies that make it are not able to do things on a massive scale to reduce the cost to make it.

 There is also the cost to harvest and process the bamboo.
 Since it isn’t like trees, the pulp is a little more difficult to process.